ElijahCano33/Scheduler/README.md

 *   Clone the repo: https://github.com/ElijahCano33/Scheduler.git
 *   Navigate to FrontEnd directory and run Npm/Yarn install
 *   Open an emulator/simulator in Android Studio/Xcode
-*   Open another terminal window, navigate to BackEnd directory, type in python to launch Python Interpreter
+*   Open another terminal window, navigate to first BackEnd directory, and type in python to launch Python Interpreter
-*   Once Python Interpreter has been launched, type in "import BackEnd"
+*   Once Python Interpreter has been launched, type in "import BackEnd" followed by the command "exit()"
+*   Run the command "python BackEnd-Server.py"